kellylab/Fireworks/docs/sphinx_build/html/_sources/Installation.rst.txt

 Install from PyPi
 -----------------------

+Fireworks was written using Python 3.5 and has only been tested on Python 3.5+.
-You will be able to install Fireworks using pip (Note: this doesn't work yet.):
+You can install Fireworks using pip/pip3:

 ::